nradk/couch-cli/README.md

-# EMRCOUCH
+# COUCH-CLI
-`emrcouch` is a helper script to simplify manipulation of the CouchDB backend database used by the BTF EMR project.
+`couch-cli` is a helper script to simplify manipulation of a CouchDB database database through the command line.

 ## Configuring the script
 - Ensure that CouchDB is not in the admin party, i.e. make sure admin name and